New student society to promote research established using national funding

 This has all been made possible by the Vet Schools’ successful grant application to the INSPIRE scheme, a nationwide body designed to encourage research at UK medical, veterinary and dental schools.
 The money awarded will be used to bolster established student research at the school (summer research projects, intercalated degrees and student prizes), as well as developing new projects.
 Apart from VetGEMS, this includes an INSPIRE website - designed to provide practical information, advertise research projects and link interested students with research mentors.
 Also planned is a new one-day event, the Research Forum and Governors Prize, will give students the opportunity to present their research to an audience, with generous prizes on offer as an incentive.

-VetGEMS’s new committee is made up of Kristine Tan, Bridget Johnson, Laurel Breton, Su Wei Tay and Lauren Black.
+VetGEMS’s committee is made up of Bridget Johnson, Laurel Breton, Catherine Roberts, Ming Cheng and Amie McGarva.
 If you’re curious about research in a clinical career, want to figure out how on earth referencing works, or are just looking for a warm place with pizza on the cold winter evenings, VetGEMS can help out.

 Freshers Fayre - 20 September 2017